Singaporean Mandarin Database

 SAMPLE SENTENCE

-The National Taxi Association and taxi operators will jointly propose to the Land Transport Authority (LTA) to come up with creative ideas and allow taxi drivers to provide delivery services as well.
+The National Taxi Association and taxi operators will jointly make a proposal to the Land Transport Authority (LTA) to explore creative ideas to allow taxi drivers to provide delivery services.
 (Shin Min Daily News, 2/8/2017)

 其他地区用语